spacemeshos/product/product_plan.md

 - [Available here](mvp1.md)

 ### Main Components
-1. [go-spacemesh](https://github.com/spacemeshos/go-spacemesh) - The reference implementation of the Spacemesh full node in go-lang for all major PC OSes
+1. [go-spacemesh](https://github.com/spacemeshos/go-spacemesh) - The reference implementation of the Spacemesh full node in go-lang for Windows 10, OS X and Linux.

 2. [Spacemesh POET service](https://github.com/spacemeshos/POET) - a public utility used in the Spacemesh proofs of space time protocol

-3. [Spacemesh App](https://github.com/spacemeshos/smapp) - A desktop and mobile app which includes the Spacemesh Wallet and the Spacemesh Network Dashboard
+3. [Spacemesh App](https://github.com/spacemeshos/smapp) - A desktop app for Windows 10, OS X and Linux which includes a Wallet, a managed full p2p node and mining.

-4. `Spacemesh Gateway` - Foundation deployed nodes providing the `Spacemesh API` over https-json for wallets and dashboards
+4. `Spacemesh Gateway` - Foundation deployed nodes providing the `Spacemesh API` for wallets and for the app to check coin balance, and execute transactions.

-5. [Spacemesh API](https://github.com/spacemeshos/go-spacemesh/wiki/spacemesh-api) - The common API provided by gateways and full nodes

-6. [Spacemesh Tap](tap.md) - Enables users to get `Spacemesh Coins` on testnets for testing purposes
+5. [Spacemesh Tap](tap.md) - Enables users to get `Spacemesh Coins` on testnets for testing purposes.

-7. `Spacemesh Wallet` - for desktop, web and mobile.
-This release supports basic Spacemesh Coins transactions, creation of Spacemesh user accounts and creation of coinbase accounts for validators
+For additional information about these components read this page in the [Spacemesh Testnet guide](https://testnet.spacemesh.io/#/dict)

 ---